yp-edu/yp-edu.github.io/pages/_drafts/creating-a-startup.md

 Once everyone has agreed on the repartition.

-Our startup has now officially 6 months.
+Our startup has now officially 6 months..
+It is fairly important to be quick and efficient regarding legal, finance and administration.
+In the beginning there is no time to lose time on such matter and if the startup works its foundations cannot be shaky.
+Therefore don't hesitate to invest some money in these processes to delegate the dull and boring tasks to focus on what matters and where you can add value.

 ## The Pitch